 We decided to focus on children’s books featuring characters of color because reading and having a healthy self-image are fundamentals for future success.
 As children grow, representation and self-love are critically important!
 There is a clear disparity in the number of high-quality children’s books that feature Black, Indigenous, and people of color (BIPOC) as main characters.
 Seventy-seven percent of children’s books feature White or animal characters, while only 23% represent African American, Asian, Latinx, and First Nation people.
 As people of color embrace the diverse images and stories that are now being increasingly displayed on the big screen with movies like Black Panther, Get Out, and A Wrinkle in Time, we also must do what we can to promote diversity in other forms of media.
 We also want to help parents find high-quality books from well-known, and lesser-known authors to build their child’s library.

 Kanika and Vanessa

 The initial idea for SOCW was sparked after a trip to Panama in 2018.
 The trip was a blend of leisure and service.
 The time we spent volunteering for several service projects at local children’s programs left a lasting impression on us.
 We found value in having a cultural exchange, where we gave as much as we received from experiencing someone else’s culture and community.
 We decided that service would be an important aspect of our business model.
 With Kanika’s education background and Vanessa’s love of travel and culture, we are committed to founding a nonprofit affiliate, Reflections of a Colorful World.
-Through that foundation, we will provide books featuring Black children to under-served communities in the U.S. and abroad.
+Through that foundation, we will provide books to children in under-served communities in the U.S. and abroad.

 You can support us by sharing our story and following us on social media: Facebook, IG, or Twitter.